-Employing a PA - FAQs
+Employing a personal assistant - FAQs

-A personal assistant (PA) is someone who is paid to help you in any aspect of your day to day life.
-In most cases they are employed by you and you will pay tax and National Insurance contributions for them.
+A personal assistant (PA) is someone who is paid to help you in any aspect of your day-to-day life.
+In most cases, they are employed by you and you will pay tax and National Insurance contributions for them.
 A Personal Assistant employed by you has employment rights and is entitled to holidays and sick pay.
 The terms and conditions of work such as start and finish times and hours of work are agreed with you at the start of the employment just like in any other job.

-The Personal Assistant Register is a web based directory of personal assistants who can provide care and support services to other adults.
-The aim of the Register is to make it easier for you to find personal assistants and for personal assistants to have a place to advertise their skills and availability, therefore creating a more productive service.
+The Personal Assistant Register is a web-based directory of personal assistants who can provide care and support services to other adults.
+The aim of the register is to make it easier for you to find personal assistants and for personal assistants to have a place to advertise their skills and availability, therefore creating a more productive service.

 The primary role of the Disclosure and Barring Service (previously known as the Criminal Records Bureau) is to help employers make safer recruitment decisions by identifying candidates who may be unsuitable for certain work, especially that involve children or vulnerable adults.